Dropbox Backup FAQs

 Cloud backup doesn’t free up space on your computer, or provide you with additional storage space.
-The Dropbox Backup plan offers unlimited storage to automatically back up one computer to the cloud.
+The Dropbox Backup plan offers as much storage as you need to automatically back up one computer and one external drive to the cloud.

 Cloud storage provides additional space you can use to save files and folders online, in the cloud.
 With cloud storage, your files are available wherever you use Dropbox, plus you can organize your content, sync across devices you’re signed into, and collaborate with others.
 You can use cloud storage to free up space on your computers and other devices, by making content online-only.
 Plans like Dropbox Basic, Plus, Family, Professional, Standard, Advanced, and Enterprise provide cloud storage for your personal and business needs.